lizhang20/task-offloading/README.md

 sudo python3 app.py
 ```

-Then you can access interfaces provided by this flask server, the server will call remote server to run tasks and get results back to you.
+Then you can access interfaces provided by this flask server, the server will call a remote server to run tasks and get results back to you.
 Such as:

 ```bash
 $ curl http://host:[port]/square/20